ringo/ringowiki/README.txt

-This is a minimal wiki demo app for Helma NG.
+This is a minimal wiki demo app for RingoJS.
-To run it launch helma with the main script:
+To run it launch ringo with the main script:

-  helma main.js
+  ringo main.js

 Then point your browser to this URL: